GenericMappingTools/pygmt/README.rst

 Getting started
 +++++++++++++++

-As a starting point, you can open a `Python console <https://docs.python.org/3/tutorial/interpreter.html>`__ or a `Jupyter Notebook <https://docs.jupyter.org/en/latest/running.html>`__, and try the following example::
+As a starting point, you can open a `Python interpreter <https://docs.python.org/3/tutorial/interpreter.html>`__ or a `Jupyter Notebook <https://docs.jupyter.org/en/latest/running.html>`__, and try the following example::

     import pygmt